M66B/FairEmail/docs/FAQ-de-rDE.md

 <a name="faq18"></a>
 **(18) Why is the message preview not always shown?**

 The preview of the message text cannot be shown if the message body has not been downloaded yet.
-See also [this FAQ](#user-content-faq15).
+Siehe auch [diese F&A](#user-content-faq15).

 <br />